flame-engine/tiled.dart/README.md

 ##Important Notes

-* Only zlib compression is supported for now.
 * The API grew out of another codebase, so if anything looks screwy / strange, drop us a line using Github Issues.